How to Make a Multiple-Exposure Image (Pep Ventosa Technique)

 A wider lens is the most useful because you can fit your subject in easily and still be pretty close to it—just be aware of any potential barrelling.

-Give yourself room to crop, so don’t fit the subject full into the frame; leave a little space around it.
-It’s usual also to perform a test shot or two, to check and appropriate settings.
+Give yourself room to crop, so don’t fit the subject full into the frame; a little space around it.
+It’s usual also to perform a test shot or two, to check lighting and appropriate settings.
 Ideally, you should try to keep the exposure looking the same, but don’t worry too much if that’s not possible.

 9 shots of a gravestone from slightly different angles9 shots of a gravestone from slightly different angles9 shots of a gravestone from slightly different angles